The problem

 Simplicity

-Trade-off: You give up the need to include everything (options, features, extra deliverables).
+Trade-off: you give up “including everything” (options, features, extra deliverables).

 Care